solislemuslab/learning-data-science/lecture-notes/7-comparing-2-groups.md

 T-tests are a statistical method used to compare the average (mean) of a specific variable, like height, between two different groups, such as golden retrievers and pugs.
 This test helps us find out if the differences in averages between these groups are significant (not just due to chance) and supports our guesses with solid evidence.

 {: .plants }
-If you'd like to play around with vist t tests and box plots, you can play with the Wisconsin Fast Stats app which can give you sample data about plant baby leaf numbers (AKA cotyledons) by generation.
+If you'd like to play around with t tests and box plots, you can check out the Wisconsin Fast Stats app which can give you sample data about plant baby leaf numbers (AKA cotyledons) by generation.

 <iframe src="https://wi-fast-stats.wid.wisc.edu/cotyledon/" width="600" height="500"></iframe> <br>
 <br>